mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 tree of rows where all non-leaf nodes can have any number of children.

-In practice some interfaces, such as Reflectometry are likely to want to constrain the number of children or depth of the tree, and the batch widget has mechanisms for performing this.
+In practice some interfaces, such as Reflectometry are likely to want to constrain the number of children or depth of the tree, the batch widget has mechanisms for performing this.

 Currently a row location is represented as a path from the root node to the row node in question, this is actualised in the :code:`RowLocation` class which contains an ordered list of integers where